59 Low Growing Perennial Plants For Garden Edges and Borders

 Though Scotch Moss is not technically a moss, it blankets the ground with hardy, dense mats of 1-2 inch-tall plants.

-Scotch Moss is technically an evergreen, not moss.
+Scotch moss is technically an evergreen, not moss.
 However, its one to two-inch high and ten-inch wide foliage can look like moss from afar.
 In the late spring and summer, it blooms with small white flowers.

 Sedge